okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 #### Dynamic properties with OEL

-You can specify dynamic strings for your <StackSnippet snippet="protocol-name" inline/> properties in the OIN Wizard.
  The OIN Wizard supports [Okta Expression Language (OEL)](/docs/reference/okta-expression-language/#reference-user-attributes) to generate dynamic properties, such as URLs or URIs, based on your customer tenant.
+You can specify dynamic strings for your <StackSnippet snippet="protocol-name" inline/> properties in the OIN Wizard:

-First, add your [integration variables](#integration-variables) in the OIN Wizard.
+1. Add your [integration variables](#integration-variables) in the OIN Wizard.
 These variables become fields for customers to enter during your OIN integration installation to identify their tenant.

-Second, use the integration variables in your [<StackSnippet snippet="protocol-name" inline/> property definitions](#properties) in OEL format.
+2. Use the integration variables with OEL format in your [<StackSnippet snippet="protocol-name" inline/> property definitions](#properties) for dynamic values based on customer information.

 <StackSnippet snippet="variable-desc" />